Azure/azure-sdk-for-go/sdk/security/keyvault/azadmin/README.md

 ### Logging

-This module upknd response events, and printing them to stdout:
+This module uses the logging implementation in `azcore`.
+To turn on logging for all Azure SDK modules, set `AZURE_SDK_GO_LOGGING` to `all`.
+By default the logger writes to stderr.
+Use the `azcore/log` package to control log output.
+For example, logging only HTTP request and response events, and printing them to stdout:

 ```go
 import azlog "github.com/Azure/azure-sdk-for-go/sdk/azcore/log"